-- Average number of vessels is the number of vessels that constituted our owned fleet for the relevant period, as measured by the sum of the number of days each operating vessel was part of our owned fleet during the period divided by the number of calendar days in that period. - Ownership days are the total number of calendar days each vessel in the fleet was owned by us for the relevant period, including vessels subject to sale and leaseback transactions and finance leases. - Available days for the fleet are the Ownership days after subtracting off-hire days for major repairs, dry docking or special or intermediate surveys and for vessels' improvements and upgrades.
-The available days for the years ended December 31, 2020, 2021 and 2022 were also decreased by off-hire days relating to disruptions in connection with crew changes as a result of the COVID-19 pandemic.
-Our method of computing Available Days may not necessarily be comparable to Available Days of other companies due to differences in methods of calculation.

-- Charter-in days are the total days that we charter-in vessels not owned by us. - Time charter equivalent rate.
-Represents the weighted average daily TCE rates of our operating fleet (including owned fleet and fleet under charter-in arrangements) (please refer below for its detailed calculation). - .
-Daily operating expenses: Average daily operating expenses per vessel are calculated by dividing vessel operating expenses by Ownership days.
+- Average number of vessels is the number of vessels that constituted our owned fleet for the relevant period, as measured by the sum of the number of days each operating vessel was a part of our owned fleet during the period divided by the number of calendar days in that period. - Ownership days are the total number of calendar days each vessel in the fleet was owned by us for the relevant period, including vessels subject to sale and leaseback transactions and finance leases. - Available days for the fleet are the Ownership days after subtracting off-hire days for major repairs, dry docking or special or intermediate surveys, change of management and vessels' improvements and upgrades.
+The available days for the years ended December 31, 2021, 2022 and 2023 were also decreased by off-hire days relating to disruptions in connection with crew changes as a result of COVID-19.
+Our method of computing Available Days may not necessarily be comparable to Available Days of other companies due to differences in methods of calculation. - Charter-in days are the total days that we charter-in vessels not owned by us. - Time charter equivalent rate represents the weighted average daily TCE rates of our operating fleet (including owned fleet and fleet under charter-in arrangements) (please refer below for its detailed calculation). - Daily operating expenses: Average daily operating expenses per vessel are calculated by dividing vessel operating expenses by Ownership days.

-The following table presents selected consolidated financial and other data of Star Bulk for each of the five years in the five year period ended December 31, 2022.
+The following table presents selected consolidated financial and other data of Star Bulk for each of the five years in the five-year period ended December 31, 2024.
 The table should be read together with "Item 5.
 Operating and Financial Review and Prospects."
 Excluding fleet data, the selected consolidated financial data of Star Bulk is a summary of, is derived from, and is qualified by reference to, our audited consolidated financial statements and notes thereto, which have been prepared in accordance with United States generally accepted accounting principles ("U.S. GAAP").

-Our audited consolidated statements of operations, shareholders' equity and cash flows for the years ended December 31, 2020, 2021 and 2022 and the consolidated balance sheets at December 31, 2021 and 2022, together with the notes thereto, are included in "Item 18.
+Our audited consolidated income statements, statements of shareholders' equity and cash flows for the years ended December 31, 2022, 2023 and 2024 and the consolidated balance sheets at December 31, 2023 and 2024, together with the notes thereto, are included in "Item 18.
 Financial Statements" and should be read in their entirety.
 The historical results included below and elsewhere in this document are not necessarily indicative of the future performance of Star Bulk.

-CONSOLIDATED STATEMENT OF OPERATIONS
+CONSOLIDATED INCOME STATEMENT